-Enjoy a sunrise ritual with salt water on your skin.
+.
+A sunrise ritual with salt water on your skin.
 A Ho’ala ceremony renews mind, body and spirit on the beach in front of the Moana Surfrider just before dawn on Wednesday mornings.
 Open to everyone and free.
-With traditional Hawaiian chants, a walk into the water in silence and immersion to embrace a mindful and cleansing start to the day.
+Traditional Hawaiian chants, a walk into the water in silence and immersion to embrace a mindful and cleansing start to the day.

-Hit a local ABC Store for Hawaiian sea salt to take home.
+.
+Hit a local ABC Store for a souvenir you can share and take home!
+Hawaiian sea salt to take home.
 Black lava, red clay and other colourful salts are perfect gifts.
+A great gift for holidays!

-Pick a Poke: One of the best things to eat in Hawaii, raw fish salad is found everywhere from top restaurants to service stations and liquor stores.
-TIP: a favourite Honolulu poke spots is Ono Seafood and Fresh Catch, fresh is best!
+.
+Pick a Poke.
+One of the best things to eat in Hawaii, raw fish salad found everywhere from top restaurants to service stations and liquor stores.
+TIP: a favourite Honolulu poke spot: Ono Seafood and Fresh Catch, fresh is best!
 So you think of Ahi (yellowfin tuna) when they think poke?
-Trysalmon, shrimp, scallop and other seafood varieties!
+Try salmon, shrimp, scallop and other seafood varieties!

 HAWAII SECRETS: 6 SPOTS YOU’VE BEEN MISSING